ibhagwan/fzf-lua-frecency.nvim/README.md

 - The files are sorted based on current score and output to a `txt` file.
   - Files that are no longer available (i.e. deleted, renamed, moved) are also filtered during this step.
 - When the picker is invoked, the `txt` file is read and its content are streamed into the UI.
 After the frecent files are fully populated, the results from `fd` are streamed in also.
 This ensures that the frecent files appear first, while also incrementally populating the picker UI.

+## Performance
+`fzf-lua-frecency.nvim` prioritizes performance in a few ways:

+- Frecency scores are sorted after a file is opened, _not_ when populating the picker UI.
+- The picker UI opens instantly, with frecency-ranked files and `fd` results streaming in over time.
+- Files are processed for the picker UI by headless Neovim instances (`fzf-lua`'s `multiprocess=true` option).
+  - `fzf-lua-frecency` uses string interpolation to embed user configuration options into the headless instances

 ## Dependencies